JulietaRiv/torneo/README.md

 # Tenis Tournament

-According to the challenge received, this project means to be a sample of determined capabilities developing with php language and Laravel framework.
+According to the challenge received, this project means to be a sample of determined capabilities developing with php language and Laravel framework. considering the porpose of the project, and the lack of time, there are things that might not be completed, nor attention was spent in aestethic manners, as well.

 It consists in create the logic to create and play a tenis tournament, given a valid number of players with name and sex, and a set of attributes with random values (between 0 - 100), which determines the winner.

 It includes a players index view, with the list of players, a button to add new (with a very basic form) and a delete button foreach.
-Also includes a main view where is displayed a select with each tournament created (2) with 8 player each, to choose and a button to make them play.
+Also includes a main view where is displayed a select with each tournament created (with 8 players each) to choose, and a button to make them play.
 Under that, the number of the tournament to be displayed and a graph representing every round with the initial players in round 1, and after make them play, all scores are completed, the winners highlighted and the next rounds fulfilled.
 I added a button (manage Players) to redirect to players index view.
-And thear a back button for navegavility.
+And there, a back button for navegavility.

 The idea was to add also another button in the main view to manage tournaments (create and delete) and give to both the edition functionallity.
+Also, to have a proper validation on tournament form to allow users to add exactly the proper amount of players, and all of them according to the tournament sex assigned.
-But considering the porpose of the project, and the lack of time, it might be accomplished in a next iteration.
+But, as i mentioned due the porpose of this project, i rather to deliver this way, assuming is understood.

 ## Pre requisites